 Try to give one compliment a week about money.

-Thousands of people have taken our free, online Money Personality Assessment where they learn their Primary and Secondary Money Personalities.
+Thousands of people have taken our FREE scientific & confidential online Money Personality Assessment where they learn their Primary and Secondary Money Personalities.
 And our stats show that about 80% of couples marry their money opposite.
 So we know there is plenty of opportunity to disagree about finances, but let’s try to find something about the other’s money style that we can appreciate.

 The way we view money is very personal so that kindness will go straight to their heart.
 Compliments about money and encouragement increases your spouse’s confidence with your money, which not only helps today, but is a welcome investment in your future.

 It’s 100% FREE to say something nice and 99% guaranteed that your kindness will make their day.

 Try to make complimenting a regular part of each day.